firebase/functions-samples/user-data-cleanup/doc/design.md

     have free variable is not supported for deletion and will be ignored.

 After these steps, we'll have a list of concrete deletion path.
 The library goes ahead and deletes the data and record the the paths together with a timestamp at /wipeout/history/#WIPEOUT_UID in the real time database.

+## Deletion Efficiency

+Wipeout rules allow free variables in paths, and these free variables may imply a search/scan in the database which leads to scalability issues.
+For example, consider the following two paths 1) `/key/#WIPEOUT_UID/$k2` 2) `/key/$k1/#WIPEOUT_UID`.
+With a specific UID, 1) describes any valid children of `/key/UID`, while 2) describes children named UID under any valid children of /key/.
+In order to get all data references described by 2), without further information, we need to go to the database and check any children of `/key/`.
+This might become infeasible when the database is large.

 ## Future works (potential issue list)